ariesii/TradingAgents/README.md

 > For `online_tools`, we recommend enabling them for experimentation, as they provide access to real-time data.
 The agents' offline tools rely on cached data from our **Tauric TradingDB**, a curated dataset we use for backtesting.
 We're currently in the process of refining this dataset, and we plan to release it soon alongside our upcoming projects.
 Stay tuned!

 Set `market_csv_path` to point to a local CSV file if you want the agents to read market data from your own dataset.
+Set `chat_language` to "Chinese" if you prefer the agents to converse in Chinese.

 You can view the full list of configurations in `tradingagents/default_config.py`.